 Dangerously Genre Savvy: She shows up fighting Tsubasa in order to steal Hibiki away from her because Hibiki is "the main character".

 Dark and Troubled Past: An orphan enslaved as a kid for her incredible compatibility with the Relics (and maybe worse).

 Heel-Face Turn: Continued mistreatment from Finé, as well as finding out on her motives, made her realize that she's being lied to, and promptly defects from her.
 Eventually, she warms up to Hibiki, Tsubasa and Genjuro.

 Heroic Sacrifice: To prevent the Moon from being pulverized, she launched herself to outer space and blasted the incoming laser with her own.
 She fails to stop it entirely, but at least the damage the moon suffers is relatively minor.
 She gets better.

 Pink Means Feminine: Both her and that stone shown in earlier episodes have diamond spikes on her Nehushthan armor colored pink.
-G takes this further with Episode 4's ending being pink all over.
+Her X-Drive Mode in the first season is also pink, but it's changed to red in G because pink is Shirabe's theme color.
+G takes this trope further with Episode 4's ending being pink all over.

 Pragmatic Hero: After her violent break-up with Finé, she gets a better perspective of things, and decides to fight the Noise on her own terms — while (initially) refusing cooperation with the Second Branch, trusting no one but Genjuro, her legal guardian, and eventually Hibiki and Tsubasa.